Pope Celestine I: Pontificate

 According to the Liber Pontificalis, the start of his papacy was 3 November.
 However, Tillemont places the date at 10 September.
 The Vatican also gives his pontificate as starting on 10 September 422.

 Various portions of the liturgy are attributed to Celestine I, but without any certainty on the subject.
 In 430, he held a synod in Rome, at which the teachings of Nestorius were condemned.
 The following year, he sent delegates to the First Council of Ephesus, which addressed the same issue.
 Four letters written by him on that occasion, all dated 15 March 431, together with a few others, to the African bishops, to those of Illyria, of Thessalonica, and of Narbonne, are extant in re-translations from the Greek; the Latin originals having been lost.

 Celestine actively condemned the Pelagians and was zealous for Roman orthodoxy.
 To this end he was involved in the initiative of the Gallic bishops to send Germanus of Auxerre and Lupus of Troyes travelling to Britain in 429 to confront bishops reportedly holding Pelagian views.

 He sent Palladius to Ireland to serve as a bishop in 431.
-Bishop Patrick continued this missionary work.
 Celestine strongly opposed the Novatians in Rome; as Socrates Scholasticus writes, "this Celestinus took away the churches from the Novatians at Rome also, and obliged Rusticulus their bishop to hold his meetings secretly in private houses."
 The Novationists refused absolution to the lapsi, but Celestine argued that reconciliation should never be refused to any dying sinner who sincerely asked for it.
 He was zealous in refusing to tolerate the smallest innovation on the constitutions of his predecessors.
 As St. Vincent of Lerins reported in 434: